kevinblankfactor/Generic-HOC-Error-Boundary/README.md

 # Description
-In this project I combined both the
+**withErrorBoundary.js** is the result of combining both the
 <a href = "https://reactjs.org/docs/higher-order-components.html">Higher-Order Components</a>
 with <a href = "https://reactjs.org/docs/error-boundaries.html">Error Boundaries</a> React's
-patterns to make a simple and flexible solution for handling UI errors. you could just copy the source code from the repo or download the complete project and start playing around with it.
+patterns to make a simple and flexible solution for handling UI errors.
+You could just copy the source code from the repo or download the complete project and start playing around with it.